Tetris-Duel-Team/Tetris-Duel/README.md

 2. Why do you have all the code in only one file?

   We do understand the importance of writing modular code.
 However, as part of the requirement of our school project, we must assemble our entire game using our custom assembler which, due to time constraint, was not made to support generating ELF headers for linker scripts.
+  That said, we have taken great care to separate our code into different sections within the file using comments and we have also refactored as many reusable routines as we can.

 # Team